 - 6 ounces baking chocolate melted

 Line bottom of 7" push or springform pan with parchment paper cut to size.

-In medium bowl, combine all crust ingredients.
+In medium bowl, combine all dry crust ingredients then stir in melted butter.
 Press into bottom of prepared pan.

 In food processor (or use electric mixer with large bowl), blend the cream cheese with the sweeteners and cocoa powder.